ailiakshara/QuizSprint/README.md

 ### 🔄 Restart & Retry Options
 - **Restart Quiz**: Allows users to start the quiz from the beginning at any point.
-- **Retry with New Questions**: After completing the quiz, users can start a fresh session with a new set of 10 random questions.
+- **Retry**: After completing the quiz, users can start a fresh session with a new set of 10 random questions.

 ### 📊 Score Display
 - At the end of the quiz, users receive a **final score** based on correct answers.